abi/screenshot-to-code/README.md

 🆕 [Try it here](https://screenshottocode.com) (bring your own OpenAI key - **your key must have access to GPT-4 Vision.
 See [FAQ](#%EF%B8%8F-faqs) section below for details**).
 Or see [Getting Started](#-getting-started) below for local install instructions.

-## 🌟 Recent Updates

-- Dec 11 - Start a new project from existing code (allows you to come back to an older project)
-- Dec 7 - 🔥 🔥 🔥 View a history of your edits, and branch off them
-- Nov 30 - Dark mode, output code in Ionic (thanks [@dialmedu](https://github.com/dialmedu)), set OpenAI base URL
-- Nov 28 - 🔥 🔥 🔥 Customize your stack: React or Bootstrap or TailwindCSS
-- Nov 23 - Send in a screenshot of the current replicated version (sometimes improves quality of subsequent generations)
-- Nov 21 - Edit code in the code editor and preview changes live thanks to [@clean99](https://github.com/clean99)
-- Nov 20 - Paste in a URL to screenshot and clone (requires [ScreenshotOne free API key](https://screenshotone.com?via=screenshot-to-code))
-- Nov 19 - Support for dark/light code editor theme - thanks [@kachbit](https://github.com/kachbit)
-- Nov 16 - Added a setting to disable DALL-E image generation if you don't need that
-- Nov 16 - View code directly within the app
-- Nov 15 - You can now instruct the AI to update the code as you wish.
-It is helpful if the AI messed up some styles or missed a section.

 ## 🛠 Getting Started